sampsyo/cs6120/content/blog/2022-04-28-chlorophyll/index.md

 They do compare their generated code with handwritten code and give the following statement:
 > "Compared to the experts' implementation, it is **only 65% slower, 70% less energy-efficient and uses 2.2x more cores**.
 This result confirms that our generated programs are comparable with experts’ not only on small programs but also on a real application."

-The authors are somehow proud of this result.
 Considering Chlorophyll is the first high-level compiler for GA144, if it indeed reduces the programming effort, then even the performance is not good, it is useful for more applications running on GA144.

 ### Productivity
 The authors also mention that a graduate student spent one summer learning arrayForth to program GA144 but only implemented 2 benchmarks.
 With Chlorophyll, authors can implement 5 benchmarks within one afternoon, and the 2-core version is better than the expert's implementation.